-We saw in the last lecture that a neuron can be "tuned" to various features or dimensions of an input pattern or stimulus, e.g. for simple cells: position, orientation, spatial frequency, spatial phase, motion direction and speed, ocularity.
+A neuron can be "tuned" to various features or dimensions of an input pattern or stimulus, e.g. for simple cells: position, orientation, spatial frequency, spatial phase, motion direction and speed, ocularity.

 Features can be coarsely sampled (few detectors to span the range), and the receptive fields broad (so no empty regions).
 Broadly tuned cells mean that similar inputs to the cell's preferred input also fire the cell.
 Coarse coding with broad tuning functions result in overlap of the tuning.
 For example, an image could be sampled at only a few spatial locations, but if the receptive fields span a large regions of space, there will be sufficient overlap that any stimulus no matter how small with stimulate some of the neurons.